Annie Laurie (1927 film)

 Annie Laurie is a 1927 American silent romantic drama film directed by John S. Robertson, released by Metro-Goldwyn-Mayer, and starring Lillian Gish and Norman Kerry.
 It is about the battles of Scottish clans.

 This was the third film of Lillian Gish at MGM, and its poor box office returns marked a decline in the star's career.
 On a down note Gish stated that her mother became ill during the production of this film and that "...she only showed up for work" as opposed to putting her all into the film.
 John Wayne makes an early film appearance as a crowd extra.

-The film's copyright was renewed, and fell into the public domain on January 1, 2023.
+The film's copyright was not renewed, and fell into the public domain on January 1, 2023.

+On January 8, 2024, Turner Classic Movies launched the world premiere of the Library of Congress restoration of Annie Laurie, with a new score by Robert Israel.